 Treating Hearing Loss

 Hearing loss treatments vary depending on the severity and type of the loss as well as the patient’s lifestyle needs.
 Hearing aids are by far the most commonly used hearing loss treatment by patients in Louisville, KY and worldwide.
-For deaf children or those with severe impairments, though, other treatment options are often more effective.
-Here’s a look at some of the most common hearing loss treatments and technologies.
+For deaf children or those with severe impairments, other treatment options are often more effective.

-BAHA are osseointegrated devices optimal for people with permanent bilateral conductive or mixed hearing loss or single-sided deafness.
-Children are not eligible for the implant surgical procedure until age five; however, younger kids can wear the external processor in a soft band until they are old enough for implantation.
+BAHA are osseointegrated devices ideal for people with permanent bilateral conductive or mixed hearing loss or single-sided deafness.
+While children are not eligible for the implant surgical procedure until age five, younger kids can wear the external processor in a soft band until they are old enough for implantation.

-ABIs provide electrical stimulation of the cochlear nucleus in the brainstem for patients who do not have a cochlea or auditory nerve.
-These implants are very new technology, and research is still being conducted to determine candidacy and long-term outcomes, especially for young children.
-ABIs are specifically for patients who do not have a cochlea or auditory nerve.
+ABIs provide electrical stimulation of the cochlear nucleus in the brainstem for patients who do not have a functioning cochlea or auditory nerve.
+These implants consist of new technology so it is important to note that research is still being conducted to determine candidacy and long-term outcomes, especially for young children.

-Tubes may need to be placed in patients’ eardrums when fluid accumulates in the middle ear resulting in conductive hearing loss.
+Tubes are placed in patients’ eardrums when fluid accumulates in their middle ear, resulting in conductive hearing loss.
 The tube allows the fluid to drain out, resulting in improved hearing, and are typically left in place until they migrate outward.
 Tubes are often used with hearing aids for patients with chronic fluid buildups or infections.

-Many cases of conductive hearing loss occur due to bacterial infections of the ear.
-These infections need to be controlled with medication, and they can cause long-term problems and permanent hearing loss if left untreated.
-Parents should be especially aware of the risk of ear infections in young children, as more than 80% of toddlers have experienced at least one ear infection by age three.
-This number reaches almost 100% by age five.
+Many cases of conductive hearing loss occur because of bacterial infections of the ear.
+These infections need to be controlled with medication, as they can cause long-term problems and permanent hearing loss if left untreated.
+Parents should be especially aware of the risk of ear infections in young children, as more than 80 percent of toddlers have experienced at least one ear infection by age three.
+This number reaches almost 100 percent by age five.